 Restricted Stock Units (RSUs): How They’re Taxed and What You Need to Know

-Restricted Stock Units (RSUs) have become a popular form of equity compensation, especially in the tech and startup world.
-While they can be a valuable financial benefit, RSUs come with specific tax consequences that every employee should understand.
-Here's a breakdown of how RSUs are taxed and some strategies to help you plan more effectively.
+Restricted Stock Units (RSUs) have become a popular form of equity compensation, especially in the tech industry, startups, and pre-IPO companies.
+While RSUs can be a valuable part of your compensation package, they come with specific and sometimes unexpected tax consequences that every employee should understand.

 What Are RSUs?

-RSUs are a promise by an employer to give you shares of company stock at a future date—typically after you meet certain conditions such as continuing to work at the company for a set period (the vesting schedule).
-Unlike stock options, RSUs have value even if the stock price doesn’t increase, because you receive actual shares, not just the option to purchase them.
+RSUs (Restricted Stock Units) are a promise by your employer to give you company stock at a future date—typically after you meet certain conditions such as a vesting schedule or performance goals.

 When Are RSUs Taxed?